OkonSamuel/EvoTrees.jl/new-API/README.md

     - Should be easy and intuitive to perform simple task.
 There's been regularly comments about how MLJ design appears appealingly robust, but hard to get started.
     - Example: recent Slack question on how to fit Titanic dataset.
 - Performance friendly
-    - Reliance on a ML toolkit shouldn't impaired the performance compared to usage of source model API.
+    - Reliance on a ML toolkit shouldn't impair the performance compared to usage of source model API.
-    - For example, there should be no overhead indduced by the tracking of an eval metric on boosted tree models, as it is currently the case (as there's no friendly mechanism for caching eval's predictions)
+    - For example, there should be no overhead induced by the tracking of an eval metric on boosted tree models, as it is currently the case (as there's no friendly mechanism for caching eval's predictions)
 - Production friendly
     - ML interface should be friendly to production context.
-Ie. consider the focus on reproducibility, deployment of pipelines, miniminzed inference (compiled) models, save/load, etc.
+Ie. consider the focus on reproducibility, deployment of pipelines, minimized/compiles inference models, save/load, etc.
 - Well defined scope
     - Is LearnAPI looking to cover any kind of model mapping X to Y?
     - Covers the typical ML models (linear, GLM, MixedModels, Trees, GBT, RandomForest).